knaw-huc/data-envelopes/help_documentation.md

     * Subject(s) - A selection of the subjects of the data from a vocabulary
     * Other Data Subject(s) - if the vocabulary does not contain appropriate subjects, then they can be filled in here
 * Data modality
     * Modality - one or more data modality (e.g. image, text) selected from a vocabulary.
 The option 'Multimodal' means that the dataset is inherently a combination of multiple types together.
-For example if a dataset contains a video with in-screen subtitles, then that video is a combination of the modes of video and text, which can't be separated, and is therefore multimodal.
+For example if a dataset contains a video with in-screen subtitles, then that video is a combination of the modalities of video and text, which can't be separated, and is therefore multimodal.
 For a dataset with videos and separate subtitle files, you can select both 'video data' and 'text data' as the modalities.
     * Other Modalitie(s) - if the vocabulary does not contain appropriate modalities, then they can be filled in here
 * Descriptive statistics - this can be used to describe the Resource with statistics, e.g. how many persons, how many different countries, the distribution over time.
 It can also be used to link to a page where statistics are published.
 E.g. '72000 scans, 101 inventory numbers, 297 shipmaster names, 275 ship names, 6 different languages (uncertain)' or 'See the Amateurfilms page on data.beeldengeluid.nl (see links in Section 2.4) for various statistics'